 Unaju (うな重, 鰻重)

-As you can guess from the above, the difference between Unadon and Unaju only comes from the difference in the container.
-In other words, the dishes inside are essentially the same thing.
+The difference between Unadon and Unaju actually comes only from the difference in the container, so the dishes inside the containers are essentially the same thing.